Agartha: Concept

-Agartha is an immense legendary kingdom that is said to be located on the inner surface of the Earth, sometimes involving a "King of the World" or multiple kings, who are said to rule Agartha, who secretly influence the events of the surface world.
-It is typically said to be located somewhere underneath Central Asia, or alternatively Tibet or the Himalayas.
-Variations of the story mention different hidden entrances to Agartha, which vary by telling, but have included Ayers Rock, the Great Pyramid of Giza, the Earth's poles, Mato Grosso, the Gobi Desert, Cueva de los Tayos, or in Kentucky.
+Agartha is an immense, legendary kingdom said to be on the Earth's inner surface, sometimes involving a "King of the World" or multiple kings, who are said to rule it and secretly influence events on the surface world.
+It is typically said to be somewhere beneath Central Asia, Tibet, or the Himalayas.
+Variations of the story mention hidden entrances to Agartha that include Ayers Rock, the Great Pyramid of Giza, the Earth's poles, Mato Grosso, the Gobi Desert, Cueva de los Tayos, and Kentucky.
 It is sometimes related to the belief in a hollow Earth, or as the Earth's hidden spiritual center.

 Agartha has been a popular subject in esotericism and occultism since the late 19th century.
 It is also popular in New Age thought and in alternative reality subcultures, though it receives little attention from most modern occultist researchers.
-There are numerous different versions of the story and circumstances of Agartha, most of which are inconsistent with each other.
-The earliest version did not involve the underground kingdom elements.
-It may have been taken in part from previous stories of hidden lands in occultism, such as Lemuria, Hyperborea, and Atlantis.
+There are numerous versions of the story and circumstances of Agartha, many of them inconsistent with each other.
+The earliest version did not involve an underground kingdom.
+That may have been taken in part from previous stories of hidden lands in occultism, such as Lemuria, Hyperborea, and Atlantis.

-Many Theosophy groups or derived groups share a belief in the Grand Lodge of Agartha, which is made up of ascended masters who secretly control the world.
-The Order of the Solar Temple was one such group, though they also believed in Agartha generally, and believed in ascended masters living underground in the advanced civilization of Agartha.
-Notoriously, Solar Temple members ended up committing mass murder-suicide throughout the 1990s, partially rationalizing this as completing the "cycle" started by the Grand Lodge of Agartha.
-Separately, Dwight York, leader of the Nuwaubian Nation, titled one of his books Shamballah and Aghaarta.
-Cities Within the Earth.
-The Polaires movement believed they communicated with an oracle through number and name manipulation, through which they could communicate with the "Rosicrucian Initiatic Center of 'Mysterious' Asia", led by sages who lived in Agartha.
-Some writers have alleged connections between the Nazis and Agartha, which have no evidence.
+Many Theosophy groups or derived groups share a belief in the Grand Lodge of Agartha, in which ascended masters who secretly control the world dwell.
+The Order of the Solar Temple was one such group, though it also believed in Agartha generally, and believed in ascended masters living underground in the advanced civilization of Agartha.
+Notoriously, Solar Temple members committed mass murder-suicide in the 1990s, partially rationalizing this as completing the "cycle" the Grand Lodge of Agartha started.

+Separately, Dwight York, leader of the Nuwaubian Nation, titled one of his books Shamballah and Aghaarta: Cities Within the Earth.
+The Polaires movement believed it communicated with an oracle through number and name manipulation, thereby reaching the "Rosicrucian Initiatic Center of 'Mysterious' Asia", led by Agartha's sages.
+Some writers have alleged connections between the Nazis and Agartha, but without evidence.